zkiu/Task-Tracker/README.md

 # Description

-This project is the the centre piece of Kiu's portfolio.
+This project is the centre piece of Kiu's portfolio.
 This tracker is used to monitor more complex tasks than to-do-lists, but less complex than longer term 'project' like tasks.
 It will demonstrate Kiu's knowledge of the full web development stack, from the font-end to the back-end.
 The project uses React, and Node.js at the backend.
 Firebase services (Authentication, Firestore, Function, Hosting) will provide server services to this app.

 The code for this is available at https://github.com/zkiu/....
 The page can be accessed here https://zkiu.github.io/....